Archive

 Rationale and Purpose

-Teachers and students are all about pragmatic tools.
+Teachers and students are all about pragmatic tools for teaching Greek and Latin Morphology.
 High utility and high frequency vocabulary words give them the most bang for the buck.
-Teachers want to teach both the high utility Tier 2 academic vocabulary and the the high frequency Greek and Latin prefixes, roots, and suffixes.
-My 25 Greek and Latin Power Words provide both.
-I decided to update and expand my 15 Power Words model to include both the highest utility and the highest frequency Greek and Latin prefixes, roots, and suffixes for not only elementary, but also middle school, high school, college, and post-college students of our English language.
-I wound up with the 25 Greek and Latin Power Words.
+Teachers want to teach both the high utility Tier 2 academic vocabulary and the high frequency Greek and Latin prefixes, roots, and suffixes.

 Methodology

-I compared the results from the most recent and well-regarded vocabulary research studies on high frequency Greek and Latin word parts, including the additional study by Dr. Zheng Wei, mentioned above.
-From the five best Greek and Latin word lists cited in these studies, I chose the 60 highest frequency prefixes, roots, and suffixes.
-I then spent far too many hours trying to replicate my original 15 Power Words model, which has 32 high frequency prefixes and roots, with my now expanded list of 60 word parts.
+I compared the results from the most recent and well-regarded vocabulary research studies on high frequency Greek and Latin word parts, including the additional study by Dr. Zheng Wei.
+From the five best Greek and Latin word lists cited in these studies, I chose 60 high frequency prefixes, bases, and suffixes.
 The chunking of two or three word parts into one academic language word applies time-tested association memory research.
 We simply remember linked items better than we remember items in isolation.

 Results: The 25 Greek and Latin Power Words